antzGames/gdx-ode4j-examples/README.md

 ## Demos

-Currently I have 1 working demo which is based on the [DemoCrash](https://github.com/tzaeschke/ode4j/blob/master/demo/src/main/java/org/ode4j/demo/DemoCrash.java) in ode4j demo package.
+Currently I have 1 working demo which is a modified version of the [DemoCrash](https://github.com/tzaeschke/ode4j/blob/master/demo/src/main/java/org/ode4j/demo/DemoCrash.java) in ode4j demo package.
 This demo is shown on the video at the top of this page.

 ## Repo structure